GOALS

 Documentation on feedback from different levels of implementation

-Feedback from both end-users (faculty, students, and staff with disabilities) and the personnel involved in implementation of the accessibility plan are used as resources for assessment and improvement of the plan and enterprise-wide web accessibility outcomes.
-Methods of feedback collection include surveys, mechanisms for reporting problems within specific web pages, periodic evaluations, and staff reports.
+Feedback from end-users (faculty, students, and staff with disabilities) and the personnel involved in implementation of the accessibility plan is used as a resource for assessment and improvement of the plan.
+Methods of feedback collection include surveys, periodic evaluations, staff reports, and mechanisms for reporting problems within specific web pages.

 The accessibility plan is enforced.
 Appropriate and consistent action is taken for non-conformance as outlined in the policy.
 Records of assessment and action taken are maintained.